 First, Dinner and Cost

 It’s not surprising that when the kids came, they were hungry.
 Teens always are.
 I made it super simple by ordering 2 Large Pizza = $19.
 I just picked one of the posted specials.
-With Tax, Delivery Fee, Tip, and Rewards Points calculated in = $13/2 Large Pizza.
+With Tax, Delivery Fee, Tip, and Rewards Points calculated in, cost is $13/2 Large Pizza.